AqwamCreates/DataPredict-Neural/docs/API/WeightBlocks/BaseWeightBlock.md

 * Optimizer: The optimizer to be used.

 * Regularizer: The regularizer to be used.

+* initializationMode: The mode for the weights to be initialized.
+Available options are:

+	* Zero

+	* Random

+	* RandomNormal

+	* RandomUniformPositive

+	* RandomUniformNegative

+	* RandomUniformNegativeAndPositive

+	* HeUniform

+	* HeNormal

+	* XavierUniform

+	* XavierNormal

+	* LeCunUniform

+	* LeCunNormal

 * nextFunctionBlockArrayIndexArray: The array that determines the path to the next function block.
 The first index is the starting path.